Shieldtail/devguide/README.md

 representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

-### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at {{ email }}.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
-Further details of specific enforcement policies may be posted separately.

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->